ChordPro/chordpro/docs/content/ChordPro-Configuration-HTML.md

   	      "print"   : "chordpro_print.css",
       }

-The sylesheet URLs will be included as `rel="stylesheet"` links in the `<head>` of each generated HTML document, for example:
+The stylesheet URLs will be included as `rel="stylesheet"` links in the `<head>` of each generated HTML document, for example:

 	<head>